An illustrated chronological story about how Canon autofocus systems and viewfinders went from a single AF point (1987) to 191 AF points (2020).

 The system had an AF working range of EV 1 - 18 at ISO 100.

-While this system still relied on a single AF point, the underlying AF sensor was more advanced.
-In addition to the pair of horizontal detectors (H-BASIS), this new system added a pair of vertical detectors (V-BASIS).
+The EOS 1 was Canon's first professional-level camera in their EOS system of SLR cameras.
+While its autofocus system still relied on a single AF point, the underlying AF sensor was more sophisticated than the first BASIS chip.
+In addition to the pair of horizontal detectors (H-BASIS), this new system added a pair of vertical detectors (V-BASIS) as well as spot metering cells.

 The Canon EOS 1 had a viewfinder that displayed one AF frame in the center of the focusing screen.
 The viewfinder also displayed a partial metering circle and a spot metering circle.